Grooves in the forefoot to help you change direction

 Grip and rotation

-This model's grip lets you change direction quickly and easily, while the pivot zone has less grip so you can turn and spin easily without putting pressure on your joints.
-Striking the right balance of grip is essential.
+This model's grip lets you change direction quickly and easily, while the pivot zone has less grip so you can turn and spin easily without pressuring your joints.
+Finding a balance between these two needs is therefore essential.
 A combination of sensory, mechanical and biomechanical tests has allowed us to determine the right level of grip and which part of your foot is in contact with the floor as you pivot.

 In our labs, our researchers analyse movements using sensors that precisely measure the human body's reactions.
 But because nothing is as good as tried and tested experience, we've also tested our products in gyms where they'll actually be used.
 We use these tests to create technical and affordable products to keep you doing sport safely and comfortably.